oslabs-beta/hopLiteJS/README.md

 Invoke createRulesetCookie with cookie object and optional cookie option object const cookieRuleset = hoplite.createRulesetCookie(cookies [, cookieOptions])

-COOKIE-JWTs
+## Individual Ruleset: Cookie-JWTs
 The developer is able to add custom JWTs to cookies by first utilizing the createRulesetCookieJWT method.
 This method can be used alongside any other ruleset-creating methods in hopLiteJS (eg. createRulesetCookie).
 The parameter of this method is cookieJWTObject.
 The developer is required to first create the data for this parameters.
 Each key-value pair in the cookies object are individual cookies where the keys are cookie names and values are JWT objects.
 The key-value pairs in the JWT objects are secret, payload and the optional cookie options object consisting of optional security measures such as domain, encode, etc. (shown below).
-If the option parameter is not inputted, default options will be applied.
+If the cookie options parameter is not inputted, default options will be applied, shown below.
+A developer can set as many cookieJWTs as they want within the cookieJWTObject.

 OPTIONS:

 domain (string), encode (function), expires (date), maxAge (number), httponly (boolean), path (string), secure (boolean), signed (boolean), sameSite (boolean or string)

-Default Options:
+Default Cookie Option:
 const defaultOptions = {
   httpOnly: true,
   // secure: true, //with this option, you will not see it in Postman.
 Keep this in mind.